 while (bytes_expected > bytes_received)

-Again, the first version is more readable.
-But why?
+why?
 What’s the general rule?
-How do you decide whether it’s better to write a < b or b > a?
+How do you decide whether it’s better to

 Here’s a guideline we’ve found useful:

-The expression being compared against, whose value is more constant.
+The expression “being interrogated,” whose value is more in flux. | The expression being compared against, whose value is more constant. |

 This guideline matches English usage—it’s pretty natural to say, “if you make at least $100K/year” or “if you are at least 18 years old.”
 It’s unnatural to say, “if 18 years is less than or equal to your age.”